Ask me about commissions!

 Shipping: I ship through USPS priority.
 If you want faster shipping, it will cost extra.
 Small plushies are $7, medium plushies are $10, and large depends on the size (ranges from $15-$20).
 Note me for shipping outside of the US.

 Disclaimer: Once a plush has been shipped, it is no longer my responsibility and I will not be held accountable for lost or damaged items.
 Insurance can be purchased with additional costs.
-No refunds, no points instead of payment, and no trading at this time.
+No refunds and no points instead of payment.

 NOTE ME FOR ANY QUESTIONS YOU MAY HAVE

-This is a list of commissions and/or personal projects I am currently working on!
+This is a list of commissions and/or personal projects I am currently working on or going to start soon!
 I do not always go by order of this list; I will typically complete the easier projects first and then continue on to finish the larger, more complicated projects afterwards.

 Hello there!
 My name is Megg and I work at home full time as a seamstress and cartoonist.
 My passion for creating and growing as an artist has allowed me to work for myself.
 I've been obsessed with plushies since I was young and over the last few years, I've taught myself how to create my own!
-I generally make plushies and draw fanart as my main source of commission work, occasionally I'll make sculptures and even cosplay accessories.
+I generally make plushies and draw fanart as my main source of commission work, but occasionally I'll do other crafts such as sculpting or needle felting.
+My interests vary and my skills are continuing to grow as I learn more about each craft.

 Please refer to the FAQ for any questions you may have.
 I am frequently open for commission work, so if at any time my commissions are on hold, check back frequently for an opening.
 Thank you!